wmwxwa/tyk-docs/tyk-docs/content/developer-support/upgrading-tyk/cloud/hybrid.md

     }
     ```

-    In this example, the CustomGoPlugin_v4.3.3_linux_amd64.so is the plugin compiled for the target version.
-The “_v4.3.3_linux_amd64” is generated automatically by the compiler.
+    In this example, the CustomGoPlugin_v5.1.0_linux_amd64.so is the plugin compiled for the target version.
+The “_v5.1.0_linux_amd64” is generated automatically by the compiler.
 If your target version was 5.2.0, then “_v5.2.0_linux_amd64” would be appended to the shared object file output by the compiler.

 6. [Upload this bundle]({{< ref "tyk-cloud/configuration-options/using-plugins/uploading-bundle" >}}) to your configured bundle server.
-7. Proceed with upgrading your [Tyk Data Plane (Gateway)](#upgrading-data-plane-hybrid-gateways).
-8. Update the [custom_middleware_bundle]({{< ref "plugins/how-to-serve-plugins/plugin-bundles#per-api--local-parameters" >}}) field in the API Definitions of all APIs that use your plugin.
+7. Update the [custom_middleware_bundle]({{< ref "plugins/how-to-serve-plugins/plugin-bundles#per-api--local-parameters" >}}) field in the API Definitions of all APIs that use your plugin.
 The field should be updated to use the new bundle file you created in step 5.
-9. Validate that your plugin is working per your expectations.
+8. Validate that your plugin is working per your expectations as at this stage, your Gateway will be running the plugin for your current version still.
+> This step is a sanity check to catch any potential issues with the bundle for the current version and will ensure that any requests that your Gateway processes prior to being upgraded are able to invoke the plugin as you expect.
-10. Proceed with upgrading your [Tyk Data Plane (Hybrid Gateway(s))](#upgrading-data-plane-hybrid-gateways).
-Given that you loaded your target version plugin ahead of time, this version will be loaded automatically once you upgrade.
+9. Proceed with upgrading your [Tyk Data Plane (Gateway)](#upgrading-data-plane-hybrid-gateways).
+Given that you loaded your target version plugin in step 7, this version will be loaded automatically once you upgrade.

----
+10. Validate that your plugin is working per your expectations.

 ## 3. Upgrade your Data Plane Hybrid Gateway(s){#upgrading-data-plane-hybrid-gateways}
 Follow the instructions for component deployment type:
 - **Docker**